 There are thousands upon thousands of excellent small streams for fishing in Montana; follow the tributaries leading to any major river and you’ll often discover a hidden gem.

-But for those who want a clearer guide, here are some of the best small trout streams in Montana:
+But for those who want a clearer guide, we have outlined the top Montana creeks that make up the best small trout streams in Montana:

 The Best Small Trout Streams in Montana

 - Mill Creek, Twin Bridges

 - Hyalite Creek